Fire Hazard Assessments

 Understand the probability of fires or explosions and their impact on your facility.

-We are experts in Fire Assessment.
-PLC is an engineering company specializing in fire protection, with expertise in fire hazard assessments and fire risk assessments for facilities in a number of industry sectors across Canada and Internationally.
+We are experts in Fire Assessments.
+PLC Fire Safety Engineering (PLC) is an engineering firm specializing in fire protection, with expertise in fire hazard assessments and fire risk assessments for facilities in a number of industry sectors across Canada and Internationally.

 Our fire assessment team is knowledgeable in the design, installation, commissioning and inspection of fire and life safety systems, making us the perfect company to assess your facility.